UK sustainability reporting is proposed to move from voluntary to mandatory over three years.

 Broader sustainability comply-or-explain (January 2029)

-UK SRS S1 non-climate topics (biodiversity, water, workforce, supply chain)
+The elective two-year relief for UK SRS S1 non-climate topics (biodiversity, water, workforce, supply chain)

 S1 conceptual foundations apply from 2027 alongside S2.